Why Lead Generation Isn’t Working For You in 2025

 Example: Instead of just saying “Join my newsletter,” say:

-✔ “Get the exact script I use to close $10K deals—free download.”
+"Get the exact script I used to land my first premium client—free download."

 That’s a clear value proposition.